RSO Event Planning & Resources

 • ELMO: The ELMO feature working for remote meetings.
 ELMO stands for “Enough!
 Let's Move On.”
 It is a ritual or organizational norm that can used during meetings to avoid unnecessary discussions that don't support the meeting objectives.

-• Rules of Engagement: Virtual meetings are meant to save time and increase productivity, so they shouldn’t just go on forever.
+• Rules of Engagement: Meetings are meant to save time and increase productivity, so they shouldn’t just go on forever.
 Having a virtual document repository is helpful to your members: Minutes from last meeting, Org.
 Constitution, other governing documents such as: University policies and procedures and Roberts Rules of Order.